 Mapping Senufo: Rethinking the Art-Historical Monograph in the Era of Digital Publication

-Mapping Senufo—an in-progress, collaborative, born-digital publication project—joins theories about identity construction and knowledge production with the practice of writing about arts of Africa once considered "traditional."
+Despite the widespread impact of the COVID-19 pandemic during the spring of 2020, Susan Elizabeth Gagliardi and Constantine Petridis continued to work on developing Mapping Senufo, an in-progress, collaborative, born-digital publication.
+They also completed an article manuscript about the project and submitted it to a journal for review.
+The Mapping Senufo project joins theories about identity construction and knowledge production with the practice of writing about arts of Africa once considered “traditional.”
 It reflects the project team’s commitment to taking seriously long-established understandings that a marker of identity, like labeling of an art style or knowledge itself, is historically constituted, fluid, and positional.
 In its final form, the multimodal publication will exemplify the contingent nature of identities, art style labeling, and knowledge production.